 It means the use of a close variant of keywords in the same set of contents.
 You must not have a separate page for every keyword like – rank in google, ranking higher in Google, top rank in google etc. These all need to have only one page.
 Further, take a look at the image below:

 What did you notice?
 Search Spider of Google knows that CCNA is offered by Cisco, and ‘training’ and ‘learning’ are the similar words which do not affect search results badly, rather it makes search results more relevant to the users.

 For this reason, make sure you are optimizing your contents accordingly.
-The easiest way to get started with it is to refer to your ‘Search Queries’ section in the web master tool, ‘Searches related to’ section down bottom on the result page of Google, and using Adwords Keyword tool.
+The easiest way to get started with it is to refer to your ‘Search Queries’ section in the webmaster tool, ‘Searches related to’ section down the bottom on the result page of Google, and using Adwords Keyword tool.

 Be generous and distribute free information related to your niche